When Masterbation Becomes an Olympic Sport

 Want proof?
 In what has to be considered the Olympic Game’s most pathetic moment, one of Great Britain’s “athletes” was interviewed recently.
 Apparently, she’s a relative of Queen Liz and rides on the national equestrian team.
 The “athlete” talked about how hard she trained to be a part of the Olympic squad.
 Please.
 Spare me.
 She lives a life of luxury, has no job, and pretty much spends every day during the past six months on a royal estate riding horses.
 Working hard?
 Try pulling a double shift at Red Lobster and then get back to me, sister.

 Then, there’s archery.
 This might actually qualify as a “sport” if the year was let’s say — 1642.
-Yeah, that’s about the last time this joke of a competition meant anything.
+Yeah, that’s about the last time this joke of competition meant anything.
 Archery?
 Seriously?
 I hear the 1642 English athletes were the first real Dream Team.

 Water polo?
 You’ve got to be kidding.